Omegapy/MyButtonClasses/README.md

     The button's border can be turn on and off. the border's size is computed from the font size and length of the text;
-    modifying the button's size, we also modify the border's size.
+    modifying the button's size will also modify the border's size.

     The button's shadow can be turn on and off.
     The shadow size is computed from the font size and length of the text;
-    modifying the button's size, we also modify the shadow's size.
+    modifying the button's size will also modify the shadow's size.

     The default font is raylib font.